 The Center is housed at The Nature Conservancy's Dugout Ranch -- a gateway to the Canyonlands National Park, 20 miles northwest of Monticello.
 Spanning over 3,000 square kilometers with an environmental gradient ranging from 1,100-3,600 meters, the Center's study area is comprised of lands managed by the USDA Forest Service, Bureau of Land Management and National Park Service.
 As such, scientists have the opportunity to study wide gradients of elevation, ecology and land-use histories, making the Center an ideal location for research on the effects of climate on ecosystem processes and community dynamics.
 The Center is also situated along the boundary of the Southwestern monsoon climate zone, making it particularly sensitive to climatic variation.

 Because the Center is located within a working ranch, visitation is permited by appointment only.
-For more information, contact the Center's Director Dr. Barry Baker at email@example.com or visit canyonlandsresearchcenter.org.
+For more information, contact Sue Bellagamba in our Moab Project Office at firstname.lastname@example.org or visit canyonlandsresearchcenter.org.